 There are special rules for registering a civil partnership if either you or your partner is subject to immigration control.

-- a British citizen or someone who has the right to live in the UK or
+- are a British citizen or someone who has the right to live in the UK

-- someone who doesn't have any conditions attached to your stay in the UK because you are for example, a diplomat, or a member of visiting armed forces.
+- have no conditions attached to your stay in the UK, for example because you're a diplomat or a member of visiting armed forces.

-If you are subject to immigration control, you and your partner must both give notice to register your civil partnership at a special Register office.
-Before you will be allowed to give notice, you must have been granted entry clearance to the UK specifically for the purpose of registering a civil partnership in the UK.
+If you're subject to immigration control, you and your partner must both give notice to register your civil partnership at a special register office.
+Before you'll be allowed to give notice, you must have been granted entry clearance to the UK specifically for the purpose of registering a civil partnership in the UK.

-If you are subject to immigration control and want to register a civil partnership, you may need to get advice from an experienced adviser, for example, at a Citizens Advice Bureau - where to get advice.
+If you're subject to immigration control and want to register a civil partnership, you may need to get advice from an experienced adviser, for example at a Citizens Advice Bureau.
+Find out where to get advice.

 Ending a registered civil partnership

-Once you have registered a civil partnership, it can only be ended if one of you dies, or by applying to court to bring the partnership legally to an end.
+Once you've registered a civil partnership, it can only be ended if one of you dies or by applying to court to bring the partnership to an end.

 Converting a civil partnership into marriage

-It's possible for a couple to convert a qualifying civil partnership to marriage.
+It's possible for a couple to convert a qualifying civil partnership into a marriage.
 This can be done by a simple administrative process or by having a full marriage ceremony.
 The civil partnership will end on the conversion.

 Differences between civil partnership and marriage